ktor-doc-jp/ktor-doc-jp/quickstart/guides/0application.md

 ## Creating a self-hosted Application
 {: #self-hosted}

-Ktor allows applications to run within an Application Server compatible with Servlets such as Tomcat, or as an embedded application, using Jetty or Netty.
+Ktor allows applications to run within an Application Server compatible with Servlets, such as Tomcat, or as an embedded application, using Jetty, Netty or CIO.

-In this tutorial, you will learn how to self-host an application using Netty.
+In this tutorial, we are going to create a self-hosted application using Netty.

-You can start by creating an `embeddedServer`, passing in the engine factory as the first argument, the port as the second argument and the actual application code as the fourth argument (third argument is the host which is 0.0.0.0 by default).
+You can start by calling the `embeddedServer` function, passing in the engine factory as the first argument, the port as the second argument and the actual application code as the fourth argument (third argument is the host which is `0.0.0.0` by default).

 The code below defines a single route that responds to the `GET` verb on the URL `/` with the text `Hello, world!`

-After defining the routes, you have to start the server by calling `server.start`, passing as argument a boolean to indicate whether you want the main thread of the application to block.
+After defining the routes, you have to start the server by calling the `server.start` method, passing as argument a boolean to indicate whether you want the main thread of the application to block.

+{% capture main-kt %}
 ```kotlin
 import io.ktor.application.*
 import io.ktor.http.*